wasp-lang/wasp/waspc/README.md

 All tests go into `test/` directory.
 This is convention for Haskell, opposite to mixing them with source code as in Javascript for example.
-Not only that, but Haskell build tools don't have a good support for mixing them with source files, so even if we wanted to do that it is just not worth the hassle.
+Not only that, but Haskell build tools don't have good support for mixing them with source files, so even if we wanted to do that it is just not worth the hassle.

 Tests are run with `cabal test`.
 They include both unit tests, and end-to-end tests of basic CLI commands.